Jon McGraw

-Jon Michael McGraw (born April 2, 1979) is a former American football safety.
-He was selected by the New York Jets with a second-round pick in the 2002 NFL Draft out of Kansas State University.
-He has most recently played with the Kansas City Chiefs and also played with the Detroit Lions.
+Jon Michael McGraw (born April 2, 1979) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Kansas State Wildcats and was selected by the New York Jets with a second-round pick in the 2002 NFL draft.
+He also played with the Kansas City Chiefs and Detroit Lions.

 College career

-McGraw played collegiately as a walk-on under head coach Bill Snyder at Kansas State University from 1997-2001.
+McGraw played collegiately as a walk-on under head coach Bill Snyder at Kansas State University from 1997 to 2001.
 He was a non-scholarship redshirt his freshman year of 1997.
 McGraw became a starter in 2000 after getting action as a back-up in 1999.
 In 2000 as a junior, he was a Big 12 Honorable Mention by the AP and coaches.
 He led the Wildcats to a Cotton Bowl victory over the Tennessee Volunteers.
-2001 would be McGraw's final season, a season that Wildcats struggled to a 6-5 record, after a loss to the Syracuse Orangemen in the 2001 Insight.com Bowl.
+2001 would be McGraw's final season, a season that Wildcats struggled to a 6–5 record, after a loss to the Syracuse Orangemen in the 2001 Insight.com Bowl.

 Professional career

-McGraw was drafted in the second round, 57th overall by the New York Jets in the 2002 NFL Draft.
-Prior to the start of the 2005 season, McGraw was traded by the Jets to the Detroit Lions for a 7th round draft choice in the 2006 NFL Draft.
+McGraw was selected in the second round, 57th overall by the New York Jets in the 2002 NFL draft.
+Prior to the start of the 2005 season, McGraw was traded by the Jets to the Detroit Lions for a 7th round draft choice in the 2006 NFL draft.